 Vacuum-Sealed Coffee Should Be Fresher

 This one is what I was hoping my research would find a definitive article on, and it definitely didn’t.
+Turns out, our article on vacuum-sealing coffee beans might be the best the internet’s got right now!
 I think it’s reasonable to assume that oxidation is bad for roasted coffee.
 (It’s oxygen, that thing that keeps us alive, that makes most food spoil.)
 I found an article saying as much about coffee freshness.